Joint-assessment Outline

 The overview sections are pulled from the self-assessment and updated.

-Implementing access control is a very common requirement when developing applications, where different subjects can perform different actions on different resources.
+Implementing access control and authorization is a requirement when developing secure and compliant applications, to explicitly check permissions such that a subjects can perform authorized actions on specific resources.

 OpenFGA is a high performance and flexible authorization/permission engine that can be used to implement fine grained access control in any application component.